b-davies/b-davies.github.io/publications.md

 ### 2017

 Davies, B. and S. J. Holdaway, 2017.
 Windows on the Past?
-Perspectives on Accumulation, Formation, and Significance from an Australian Holocene Lithic Landscape.
-Accepted to *Mitteilungen der Gesellschaft für Urgeschichte* 26:125-156.
+Perspectives on Accumulation, Formation, and Significance from an Australian Holocene Lithic Landscape. *Mitteilungen der Gesellschaft für Urgeschichte* 26:125-156.

 Holdaway, S. J., B. Davies, and P. C. Fanning, 2017.
 Aboriginal use of fire in a landscape context: investigating presence and absence of heat retainer hearths in western New South Wales, Australia. *Current Anthropology* 58(S16):230-242.
 DOI: 10.1086/691436 [[Open Access Journal](http://www.journals.uchicago.edu/doi/abs/10.1086/691436)]